Hruchman-Ruslan/Git-and-GitHub-version-control-systems/README.md

 - `config.json` - Ignore a specific file;
 - `drafts/*` - Ignore all files in a specific directory;
 - `*.txt !plans.txt` - Ignore all .txt files except plans.txt;

+## Recording of changes in the project

+- `git commit -m "add a new task"` - Records changes to the repository with a message describing the update;